-Canadian pot ETF targeting junior firms wins approval
+A third Canadian pot ETF has been approved for trading this month

 This Valentine's day could see Canadians looking to grab more green buds than rose buds, as Horizons ETFs Management (Canada) Inc. is set to launch its second marijuana-focused fund, this time tapping into small-cap companies in the industry.

-With the ticker HMJR, the Horizons Junior Marijuana Growers Index ETF seeks to replicate the performance of the Solactive junior marijuana growers index.
+With the ticker HMJR, the Horizons Emerging Marijuana Growers Index ETF seeks to replicate the performance of the Emerging Marijuana Growers Index.
 The underlying index is designed to provide exposure to the performance of a basket of primarily North American publicly listed small-capitalization companies primarily involved in the cultivation, production and/or distribution of marijuana.

 Stocks within the Index generally must have a market capitalization greater than $50-million but less than $500-million for initial inclusion.